 - Torts (4 hours)

-- Professional Responsibility (3 hours)
+- Professional Responsibility or its equivalent (3 hours)

 Experiential Learning Requirement